abenkhadra/bcov/README.md

 Please checkout the supplemental [artifacts][link-artifacts].

-## Sample usage
+## Usage

 The tool supports the following operation modes which are set using the option `--mode` (or simply `-m`):

   - `patch`.
 Patch a given binary.
   - `report`.
 Report coverage given a patched binary and a coverage data file.
   - `dump`.
-Dump various program graphs of a given function.
+Dump various program graphs for a given function.
 For example, dump the CFG and dominator trees.

 The following command can be issued to patch a binary,